'Titiro whakamuri, kōkiri whakamura' 'When you understand the past, you know your future'

 The Old Post Office (1863)

-The Aspen Tree - Willow Street (1880) - No longer there sadly - but it is still a story to be told
+The Aspen Tree - Willow Street (1880) - No longer there sadly - but it has a story to be told

 Brain Watkins House (1881)